OctopusDeploy/docs/docs/administration/security/exposing-octopus/use-iis-as-reverse-proxy.md

 1. Optional: Fill in your correct IP address and/or hostname, and click **OK**.
 1. Optional: Remove the HTTP (non-SSL) binding - this is a recommended security practice.

-## Verify SSL is Correctly Configured
+## Verify SSL is correctly configured

 In a web browser, navigate to <https://servername> (note the 's').